shiragannavar/datastax_nsb/README.md

 The script can be execute directly from a target instance, or locally form a mac

-This script will install and configure a self contained single nod benchmarking environment the deployment contains:
+This script will install and configure a self contained single node benchmarking environment containing:
   - local no-sql-bench install
+  - Docker Containers for:
-  - single-node DSE docker container
+      - single-node DSE 6.9.6 instance
-  - Victoria Metrics docker container
+      - Victoria Metrics database
-  - Grafana container
+      - Grafana Metrics Dashboard

+The instance can be used as is to get aclimated to nosqlbench.
+You can also change the config to point to any DSE/OSS cluster to perform more invasive testing

 ## 0. WARNING - Pre-requisites

-Before executing either script, you need to provision an EC2 (or other vm) instance and clone this repo onto the machine.
-The script assumes you add 2 nvme (Non-Volatile Memory Express) volumes.
+Before executing the scripts, you need to provision an EC2 (or other vm) instance and clone this repo onto the machine (or your local mac).
+The script assumes you add 2 nvme (Non-Volatile Memory Express) volumes, one for docker and the other for /home.
+This ensures adequate i/o performance of the solution.

 From the vm, type this command to determine what volumes are available

 ```
 lsblk
 ```

-Look for something that looks like
+Look for something like this, indicating 2, high iops volumes are available:

     nvme1n1      259:3    0    200G  0 disk
     nvme2n1      259:4    0    100G  0 disk